G. H. Mumm: History

 It was founded by three brothers: Jacobus, Gottlieb and Phillip Mumm, German winemakers from the Rhine valley, along with G. Heuser and Friedrich Giesler on March 1, 1827, as P. A. Mumm Giesler et Co.
 P.A. were the initials of the Mumms' father, Peter Arnold Mumm, a successful wine merchant from Solingen.
 Mumm's label is famous for its red ribbon (Cordon Rouge), patterned after and resembling the red sash of the Grand Cross (Grand-croix)—formerly called Grand Ribbon (Grand cordon)—the highest level of the French Legion of Honour.

-The French confiscated all of the Mumms’ property, although they had lived in Champagne for almost a century before World War I, because they had never become French citizens.
+Following the death of Gottlieb Mumm and due to disagreements within the family, the business split into two companies in 1852: G. H. Mumm & Co. (named after Gottlieb Mumm’s son, Georg Hermann) and Jules Mumm & Co. (named after Jacobus Mumm’s son, Julius Engelbert).
+For his company, Jules Mumm leveraged the recognition of the Legion of Honour’s red ribbon as a distinguishing feature for the Mumm brand; the "Cordon Rouge" brand was born.
+Nevertheless, the French confiscated all of the Mumms’ properties, although they had lived in Champagne for almost a century before World War I, because they had never become French citizens.
+The family returned to Germany.
+In 1920, Société G. H. Mumm was re-established in Reims.
+Two years later, Godefroy H. Mumm founded the sparkling wine house Mumm & Co. in Frankfurt am Main; from 1933 onwards, it operated under the name G. H. von Mumm & Co.
+Sektkellerei to distinguish itself from the French company.
+During the German occupation of France in World War II, the Mumm family briefly took over the management of Société G. H. Mumm, a move that was immediately reversed following the liberation.